Are you a business or commercial property owner looking to make the most out of updating your fit-out or your next renovation?

 The scrapping value can be easily calculated by having a tax depreciation schedule prepared by a specialist quantity surveyor.

 A specialist will need to prepare a schedule both before and after assets are disposed of.
-Having the starting depreciable value will ensure the maximum claim is achieved.

 Taking advantage of scrapping value with new business incentives